Learn & Grow/Skilled Nursing/7 Benefits of Skilled Nursing for Seniors

 • Your physical limitations (such as problems with your hearing or vision, paralysis after a stroke, or balance problems)

-Properly balanced nutrition is critical for seniors in recovery.
-Unfortunately, being in recovery also makes it more difficult for seniors with medical conditions to prepare and eat nutritious meals on a regular schedule.
-That’s why dining services at communities are among the most valuable skilled nursing benefits.
+Properly balanced nutrition is critical for seniors.
+Unfortunately, seniors with medical conditions often struggle to prepare and eat nutritious meals on a regular schedule.
+That’s why dining services in communities are among the most valuable skilled nursing benefits.
 Communities with skilled nursing care often offer multiple dining options with restaurant-quality food.
 More importantly, communities employ certified dieticians who work with residents to create a meal plan complete with all nutritional needs.

 Medicare covers both in-home health care and care at a skilled nursing facility.
 However, coverage is more limited for in-home care.
 For instance, while it will pay for prescription drugs for inpatients, it won’t cover medications for individuals who receive care at home.
-Likewise, Medicare won’t pay for meals to be delivered to the home, but it does cover meals at nursing facilities.
+Likewise, Medicare won’t pay for meals to be delivered to the home, but it does cover meals for skilled nursing residents.

 Related Stories